AcePizza/NextJSFinal/README.md

 ## About

-This project is a simple intergration of GraphQL into NEXTjs.
+This project is a intergration of GraphQL into NEXTjs.

 #### It has just a simple front-end: